npaterno/data_hunters/README.md

 --------------
 We will follow the process for adding new data outlined below and modified from the `openintro` package.

+If you are a better visual learner, there is a screencast linked at the bottom of this page.

 The following steps use the **devtools** and **usethis** packages for various steps.
 We recommend using this process when suggesting new